 By introducing Interceptors (INT9600) before the steelhead 7070L at the Data Centre, we introduced high availability of the riverbed solution.
 This meant if we have failure of one of the two 7070, the Interceptor will automatically send traffic to their active Riverbed steelhead.
 Having Interceptors allowed the customer to take one of the two Steelhead out of services for maintenance purpose and still continue to provide WAN Optimisation service running in the network.

-This was achieved by baselining the steelhead policies, upgrading the software and changing the Windows AD configuration.
-These changes allowed us to increase the amount of traffic optimised by riverbed from 30 odd percent on an average to 80+ percent.
+With all the work that went in baselining the steelhead policies, software upgrade and Domain membership to a Trusted Domain, managing to increase the amount of traffic optimised by riverbed from 30 odd percent on an average to 80+ percent.
+This ultimately resulted in the reduction of utilisation on the WAN circuits, free up additional bandwidth.